ClimateSmartAgCollab/HUB-Harmonization/README.md

 * [Markdown Cheatsheet for writing in GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 # First steps
-* Bookmark the learning site which will be continually updated with new information.
+* Bookmark the [learning site](https://climatesmartagcollab.github.io/Documentation/) which will be continually updated with new information.
 * Participate in a discussion, ask your colleagues questions, request help with data schemas.
 * Document data you are generating using the Semantic Engine.
 Put these schemas (finished or in progress) in your ICT_Team folder.
 * Discover what data other teams are collecting - browse the ICT_Team folders to read data documentation.
 * See an opportunity for similar data collection?
 Add it to the discussions.
 The Data Hub will help with data standards development.
 * New standards will be supported by the Data Harmonizer.

+# Harmonization HUB discussions

 # Harmonization Hub outputs